CanCanCommunity/cancancan/docs/Fetching-Records.md

 @articles = Article.accessible_by(current_ability, params[:action].to_sym)
 ```

 This is an Active Record scope so other scopes and pagination can be chained onto it.
+It can also be chained onto existing scopes.

 This works with multiple `can` definitions, which allows you to define complex permission logic and have it translated properly to SQL.